Johann Ludwig Burckhardt: Discoveries and death

 Burckhardt wrote of his travels in Egypt and Nubia, where he witnessed slave trading: "I frequently witnessed scenes of the most shameless indecency, which the traders, who were the principal actors, only laughed at.
 I may venture to state, that very few female slaves who have passed their tenth year, reach Egypt or Arabia in a state of virginity."

 After crossing the Red Sea, he entered Jeddah on 18 July 1814 and became sick with dysentery for the first time in his travels.
 Here he proved his credentials as a Muslim and was permitted to travel to Mecca.
 He spent several months in Mecca performing the various rituals associated with the Hajj which was unheard of for a European.
 He wrote of his detailed observations of the city and the deportment and culture of the local inhabitants.
 His journals were a valuable source of information for the African explorer Richard Burton who also later travelled to Mecca a few decades later.
 He later made a side trip to Medina where he again became sick with dysentery and spent three months recovering.
 Departing Arabia, he arrived in a state of great exhaustion in the Sinai peninsula and travelled overland to Cairo, arriving on 24 June 1815.

-Burckhardt witnessed the plague epidemics that ravaged Hejaz and Egypt between 1812 and 1816.
+Burckhardt witnessed the plague epidemics that ravaged the Hejaz and Egypt between 1812 and 1816.
 He wrote: "In five or six days after my arrival [in Yanbu] the mortality increased; forty or fifty persons died in a day, which, in a population of five or six thousand, was a terrible mortality."

 Burckhardt spent the remaining two years of his life editing his journals and living modestly in Cairo while waiting and preparing for the caravan that would take him west across the Sahara to Timbuktu and the Niger river.
 He made a trip to Alexandria and another to Mount Sinai where he visited Saint Catherine's Monastery before returning to Cairo.
 In Cairo, he met and introduced The Great Belzoni to Henry Salt, the British consul to Egypt, who commissioned Belzoni to remove the colossal bust of Ramesses II from Thebes to the British Museum.
 He was again stricken with dysentery and died in Cairo on 15 October 1817, never having made his intended journey to the Niger.
 He was buried as a Muslim, and the tombstone over his grave bears the name that he assumed on his travels in Arabia.

 He had from time to time carefully transmitted to England his journals and notes, and a copious series of letters, so very few details of his journeys have been lost.
-He bequeathed his collection of 800 volumes of oriental manuscripts to the library of the Cambridge University.
+He bequeathed his collection of 800 volumes of oriental manuscripts to the library of Cambridge University.

 Publications

-His works were posthumously published by the African Association in the following order:
+His works were posthumously published by the African Association: